Itskiprotich/BMI-Mobile/README.md

 ```

 ## Running the application
-Open the cloned project in Android Studio
+Open the cloned project in Android Studio and sync the dependecies

 ## App Overview